KKing013/movie-app/README.md

 </p>

 > ### Movie database application with integrated API.
-> Popular movies and current movies pulled from API
+          Popular movies and current movies pulled from API Information on each movie
-> Information on each movie
+Popular tv shows and current tv shows pulled from API Information on each tv show
-> Popular tv shows and current tv shows pulled from API
+Search functionality for movies and tv shows
-> Information on each tv show
+        Actors information

-> Search functionality for movies and tv shows
+    Get sample csv file from directory
-> Actors information
+    Read the transactions from the sample csv and parse Arrange into rows with fields and output the transactions with custom dollar and date formatting Each field is calculated with total income, expenses and net as displayed in the view